Nkdiaz/Open-CV-Metroid/README.md

 # To Run
 Assumming all the dependencies are installed:

 The project is configured to capture and track the location of doors in real life while a user is playing the metroid video game.
 For the purposes of testing, there are several metroid speed run videos that were used to train the cascade.
-While they are not invoked in the main.py folder, there are several filters that could aid in object detection included in the project structure
+While they are not invoked in the main.py folder, there are several filters that could aid in object detection included in the project structure.
 - [hsv filter](https://github.com/Nkdiaz/Open-CV-Metroid/blob/master/hsvfilter.py)
 - [edge filter](https://github.com/Nkdiaz/Open-CV-Metroid/blob/master/edgefilter.py)